littleroot/httpserver/README.md

 	// domains is the set of domains served by the command.
 	domains: [string],
-	// proxy is a map from incoming host to the internal server
+	// proxy is a map from incoming host to the backend server
-	// address serving that host.
+	// base URL for that host.
 	proxy: { [string]: string },
 	// certs specifies details for TLS certificate.
 	certs: {